tenstorrent/tt-metal/tools/profiler/README.md

 Default markers are:

-1. Kernel start with timer_id 2
+1. Kernel start
-2. Kernel end with timer_id 3
+2. Kernel end

-The generated csv is `profile_log_kernel.csv` is saved under `tools/profiler/` byt default.
+The generated csv is `profile_log_kernel.csv` is saved under `tools/profiler/` by default.

-Sample generated csv for running a kernel on coer 0,0:
+Sample generated csv for running a kernel on core 0,0:

 ```
 0, 0, 0, BRISC, 2, 46413751954532